 A few comments.
 He regards faith in Christ as the means by which God identifies members of the covenant.
 With this in mind justification is a declaration of covenant membership.
 Let me address several points arising from this.

 Firstly he speaks of righteousness as covenant membership.
 From my study on righteousness I can verify there are definitely covenantal (link) and corporate membership (link) overtones associated with righteousness in addition to the normal moral (link) overtones.
 Therefore I sympathize with his claim.
 However I refrain from simply equating righteousness with covenant membership, it’s broader than that.

 Secondly in relation to faith.
 Wright says it’s how one can tell who is righteous in God’s sight (Jews-Gentiles, identification).
 The typical reformed understanding is that it is how a sinner becomes righteous in God’s sight (Sinners, instrumental).

 I’ve addressed this in my new perspective page.
 Basically it’s both.
 When sinners hear the gospel, faith is instrumental and they become right with God.
-Then as Jews or Gentile believers their faith in Christ is evidence of the Spirit’s work and therefore the means by which one can tell they are right with God.
+Then as Jews or Gentile believers their faith in Christ continues to be instrumental but also is seen as evidence of the Spirit’s work and therefore the means by which one can tell they are right with God.
 Paul’s justification by faith expression has the Jew-Gentile believer context in mind and Paul is explaining how one can tell who is righteous in multi-ethnic communities.